rigtorp/SPSCQueue/README.md

 - `SPSCQueue<T>(size_t capacity);`

   Create a `SPSCqueue` holding items of type `T` with capacity `capacity`.
-Capacity need to be greater than 2.
+Capacity needs to be at least 1.

 - `void emplace(Args &&... args);`